Our Keynote Speakers:

 Dr Makani Purva received the 2015 regional leadership award and 2016 national leadership award from NHS Leadership Academy for effecting a cultural transformation of her organisation.
 She is also the recipient of the British Association of Physicians of Indian Origin 2016 Leadership award for Excellence in Medical Leadership.

 Dr Makani Purva is the President of the Yorkshire Society of Obstetric Anaesthetists.
-She is an Honorary Reader at Hull York Medical School and the joint editor of the METRIC journal.
+She is an Honorary Reader at Hull York Medical School and the associate editor of the BMJ Simulation and Technology Enhanced learning journal.
 She has published widely and speaks nationally and internationally.

 Dr Gabriel Reedy